 Part 7B: Regression Model

-When a user selects an upcoming movie, the output of the data product when using the final regression model will be the projected box office revenue of the movie (i.e., $900,000,000).
+When a user selects an upcoming movie, the output of the data product when using the final regression model will be the projected range of box office revenue of the movie (e.g., GROSS >$500M).
+For example, a movie ‘Mission Impossible’ is budgeted at $178M, and it’s world-wide gross is projected to be close to $700M.
+When the movie is selected, it will give the movie name, Yes, it will double it’s production budget and the gross should be over $500M.